gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 application to a halt.

-To help manage memory and keep the most important data around, [vmware-gemfire-short-name] supports Least Recently Used (LRU) eviction.
-That is, [vmware-gemfire-short-name] evicts Region entries based on when those entries were last accessed by using the Least Recently Used algorithm.
+To help manage memory and keep the most important data around, GemFire supports Least Recently Used (LRU) eviction.
+That is, GemFire evicts Region entries based on when those entries were last accessed by using the Least Recently Used algorithm.

 To enable eviction, annotate the application class with